arangodb/arangodb/Documentation/Books/Cookbook/FoxxFirstStepsLegacy.md

 In that case, `/PATH/TO/foxx_apps` is the path to the `foxx_apps` folder you created above and `/PATH/TO/DB` is the path to the folder where your database should be.
 If you can see the admin interface on [http://localhost:8529](http://localhost:8529) you're now ready to go.
 Click on 'Applications' in the navigation bar – this is the place where all your Foxx apps are.
 You will see an app called `todos (dev)` – the `dev` means that your app is running in development mode which features automatic reloading.
 We are now ready to go.

 *Don't have ArangoDB installed yet?
-Check out the instructions [on our downloads page](https://www.arangodb.com/install).*
+Check out the instructions on [the ArangoDB download page](https://www.arangodb.com/download).*

 ### Create the required collections